Lastlings: 2015–2021: First Contact

 Shane Benson are interchangeably added to the band's lineup for live performances.

 In 2017 Lastlings embarked on an Australian regional tour with Rüfüs Du Sol, they joined the band nationally in 2019 before supporting them throughout the United States.
 The same year they featured on triple j's Mix Up program for an hour long DJ set.

+2022–present: Perfect World

 In October 2022, Lastlings released single "Get What You Want" via Rose Avenue Records.
+This was followed by "Holding Me Like Water" in January and "Noise" in March 2023.
+The duo's second studio album, Perfect World is scheduled for release in June 2023.
+In an album review, Alex Gallagher from NME said "While the production feels crisp and contemporary, Perfect World feels grounded in one of dance music's oldest traditions: prioritising emotional connection above all.
+When singer Amy Dowdle's impassioned vocals soar over shimmering synths and electronic drums, the songs on Perfect World – at their peak – feel at once utterly euphoric and devastating."

 Influences

 The band have cited Jamie xx and Nicolas Jaar as influences.